-ity Score and Bench Attributes 3 Maturity Score Schedule Cost Requirement Technical Understanding Technical Difficulty Commercial Operations and Support Total Project Stage Benchmark 10 8 8 8 9 8 9 60 Initial Materiel Project Status 9 9 8 8 8 8 8 58 Release Explanation Schedule: Some materiel and support systems remain to be delivered, however the project remains confident that FMR will be achieved in January 2017.
-Cost: FMS commitments have gained significant clarity and almost all associated procurement contracts have been awarded and costs determined. ty and Technical Difficulty: Conduct of maturing of systems coupled with recent CH-47F training undertaken by project staff with OEM have increased confidence in the management of technical issues that arise. oroject Operations and Support: CH-47F is currently supported under CA15 Materiel Sustainment Agre Materiel transition process is underway and sarrangements are well advanced in anticipation of moto the next phase - transitioning. ement. upport
+ity Score and Benchi Attributes 5 Maturity Score Schedule Cost Requirement Technical Understanding Technical Difficulty Commercial Operations and Support Total Project Stage Benchmark 10 8 8 8 9 8 9 60 Initial Materiel Project Status 9 9 8 8 8 8 8 58 Release Explanation Schedule: Some materiel and support systems remain to be delivered, however the project remains confident that FMR will be achieved in January 2017.
+Cost: FMS commitments have gained significant clarity and almost all associated procurement contracts have been awarded and costs determined. ty and and costs determined. • Technical Difficulty: Conduct of maturing of syst coupled with recent CH-47F training undertaken by prostaff with OEM have increased confidence in management of technical issues that arise. oroject Operations and Support: CH-47F is currently supported under CA15 Materiel Sustainment Agree Materiel transition process is underway and s arrangements are well advanced in anticipation of move to the next phase - transitioning. ement. upport